dcml-lab/boomerang-distillation/README.md

 ## Distillation training (optional)

-We provide the distilled student models used in our paper on [huggingface](https://huggingface.co/collections/Harvard-DCML/boomerang-distillation-68e95c276a09358d9a39b52e).
+We provide the distilled student models used in our paper on [Hugging Face](https://huggingface.co/collections/Harvard-DCML/boomerang-distillation-68e95c276a09358d9a39b52e).
 These models can directly be loaded and patched with their corresponding teacher blocks to create intermediate models.

 If you wish to train custom student models using `train/train.py`, the following training script will train a student model pruned and distilled from `Qwen3-4B-Base` using 4 GPUs: